rvounik/frontend2/README.md

 is where you would store child components and methods that deal with presentation (ie tabs, modals, panels, sorting).
 Keep in mind that it is allowed to import generic components from the *src/js/components* folder if required.
 Likewise it is possible to import generic methods from the *src/js/utils* folder if needed.
 These components need to be as small and simple as possible!
 All non-UI logic needs to be defined in the container component!

-(And did you know that *src/js/utils/common.js* gets executed on page load? useful for some third-party libraries!)
+UI-logic can be stored in a local state which I would call localState to avoid confusing with the 'real' state.

 __Stylesheets__